About the course

 Students are matched to their supervisor at the end of the first year.
 The ideal student will have research interests aligned with the aims of OxWaSP but will use the first year of the programme to decide exactly where in this broad area they should position themselves.

 Students with research interests aligned to supervisors at both Oxford and Warwick may wish to apply to both Oxford and Warwick for an OxWaSP studentship.
 You should in this case indicate your first choice university when submitting an application.
 Separate application forms should be used for Warwick and Oxford.

-This is an exciting time for the Department of Statistics.
-Oxford’s Mathematical Sciences submission came first in the UK on all criteria in the 2014 Research Excellence Framework (REF) and in December 2015 the department expects to occupy a newly-refurbished building in St Giles, near the centre of Oxford.
+In January 2016 the department moved to occupy a newly-refurbished building in St Giles, near the centre of Oxford.
 The building has new spaces for study and collaborative learning, including the library and large interaction and social area on the ground floor, as well as an open research zone on the second floor.

 You will be provided with a computer and desk space in a shared office.
 For the first year, this will be located in an office shared with other CDT students.
 When you begin you DPhil research, you will move to an office shared with other DPhil students in your research group.

 You will have access to the Department of Statistics computing facilities and support, the department’s library, the Radcliffe Science Library and other University libraries, centrally-provided electronic resources and other facilities appropriate to your research topic.
 The provision of other resources specific to your DPhil project should be agreed with your supervisor as a part of the planning stages of the agreed project.